hugobefree/hugobefree/README.md

 I'm a Software Engineer and a project Manager

 - Bachelor  of physics  from  University of Kara ( Togo )
-- I'm currently advancing my knowledge in machine learning , flutter , and managing roject
+- I'm currently advancing my knowledge in machine learning , flutter , and managing project

 <!-- **Reachme via**